tripl-ai/arc/docs-src/content/tutorial/index.md

 }
 ```

-In this case before the SQL statement is executed the named parameter `${table_name}` will be replaced with `green_tripdata0` so it will validate the specified dataset.
+In this case before the SQL statement is executed the named parameter `${table_name}` will be replaced with `green_tripdata0` so it will validate the `green_tripdata0` dataset.
 The benefit of this is that the same SQL statement can be used for any dataset after the `TypingTransformation` stage to ensure there are no data typing errors and all we have to do is specify a different `table_name` substitution value.

 {{< note title="Data Persistence" >}}
 A `TypingTransformation` is a big and computationally expensive operation so if you are going to do multiple operations against that dataset (as we are) set the `"persist": true` option so that Spark will cache the dataset after applying the types.